Sorry, you need to enable JavaScript to visit this website.

 A worker is awaiting the outcome of a test for COVID-19.
 Should they be excluded from work?

 Any worker waiting for the outcome of a test for COVID-19 should be excluded from the workplace and follow the advice of their doctor or public health authority.
 The timing of future return to work will depend on their individual circumstances.
-For more information for employers regarding COVID-19, see the Department of Health website.

 COVID-19 regulatory compliance and global supply issues